Victoria-H/Getting-and-Cleaning-Data/Code Book.md

 ###CONTENTS
-1. Description of the original data and experiment
+1. Description of the raw data and experiment
-2. Explanation of the data transformation to produce a tidy data set.
+2. Explanation of the raw data transformation to produce a tidy data set.

-###THE ORIGINAL DATA AND EXPERIMENT
+###THE RAW DATA AND EXPERIMENT

 The experiment was carried out with 30 subjects within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING UPSTAIRS, WALKING DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope,  3-axial linear acceleration and 3-axial angular velocity measures were recorded.